How much does SEO cost in the UK? (2026 guide)

 Why cheap SEO often uses risky tactics

-To deliver results at rock-bottom prices, agencies cut corners: using automated tools, outsourcing to unvetted freelancers, or employing black hat tactics that can trigger Google penalties.
+To deliver results at rock-bottom prices, agencies cut corners: using automated tools, outsourcing to unvetted freelancers or employing black hat tactics that can trigger Google penalties.
 The initial savings become meaningless when you're facing months of recovery work and lost revenue.

 Real cost of cheap SEO gone wrong